 You can whip up a delicious batch with this recipe in less than 5 minutes using basic Korean ingredients.
 Don’t miss out on this essential component of the Korean cuisine experience!

-A basket is filled with ssamjang, various lettuce and vegetables, and rice.
+A basket ifilled with various lettuce, vegetables and ssamjang sauce with rice.

 What is Ssamjang?

-Ssamjang is a must-have dipping sauce for Korean BBQ, especially samgyupsal (BBQ pork belly), adding a tasty and distinctive flavor to the meat and vegetables.
+Widely known as the crown jewel of Korean BBQ condiments, it also serves excellently as a vegetable dipping sauce and a wrap sauce.
 Pa Muchim, a Korean green onion salad, is often served alongside ssamjang and completes the meal perfectly.

-Ssamjang is served with Korean bbq pork belly and various lettuce.
+Ssamjang served with Korean bbq pork belly and various wrap lettuce.

 Ingredients for making ssamjang sauce are presented.